cartesi/docs/cartesi-rollups/challenges/overview.md

 ### Solution strategy

-After the initial **v1.0** mainnet release, research is planned to start on the topic of supporting an upgrade procedure for DApps that wish to allow it (which of course should involve an acceptable governance model to trigger it).
-One of the main concerns here is to provide a streamlined or standardized procedure to safely handle asset ownership integrity (e.g., safely transfer assets from the previous version of the application to the new one).
-Since a new DApp version necessarily implies a different Cartesi Machine, there needs to be a safe and sound procedure to load the previous machine's state (including user assets) into the new one.
+Following the **v1.0** mainnet release, an interesting area for research could be to explore methods for supporting an upgrade procedure for DApps that are inclined to allow it.
+A key concern in this research domain is finding a way, or a set of best practices, to securely handle asset ownership continuity – for instance, how to transfer assets safely from an older version of an application to its newer incarnation.
+Given that an updated DApp would entail utilizing a different Cartesi Machine, the challenge is to devise a robust method to migrate the previous machine's state, inclusive of user assets, into this new framework.

-In order to tackle this challenge, the community has already begun experimenting with keeping the application's back-end state separate from the remainder of the machine.
-With this approach, the Cartesi Machine can act as a "lambda" function, whereas a stateless template always takes as parameters the current application state and a new input to process, producing as results the new application state and any relevant outputs such as vouchers.
-Any disputes, should they arise, would now focus on reaching consensus around the isolated application state, as opposed to the entire machine state.
+To address such challenges, some in the community are already testing the waters by trying to segregate the application's backend state from the rest of the machine.
+This proposed methodology would enable the Cartesi Machine to function akin to a "lambda" function.
+A stateless template in this scenario would always accept the present application state and a fresh input to process.
+The result of this would be a new application state and potentially relevant outputs like vouchers.
+If disputes arise, the focus would shift towards reaching a consensus on this isolated application state, rather than the machine's full state.

-With an approach like this, the isolated state, kept separated from the original machine, could easily be reused with a new upgraded machine.
+By adopting such a strategy, the isolated state, maintained separately from the original machine, could potentially be incorporated into an upgraded machine more effortlessly.